rollkit/celestia-da/README.md

 which can be used by rollup clients to read and write blob data to a specific namespace on celestia.

-Note that the rollup clients _do not_ need to depend on celestia, they can just make sure that the DA interface is satisfied and start using the service.
-This is a key feature of modular blockchains as they can switch the implementations without having to change the interface.

 <!-- markdownlint-disable MD013 -->
 [![build-and-test](https://github.com/rollkit/celestia-da/actions/workflows/ci_release.yml/badge.svg)](https://github.com/rollkit/celestia-da/actions/workflows/ci_release.yml)
 [![golangci-lint](https://github.com/rollkit/celestia-da/actions/workflows/lint.yml/badge.svg)](https://github.com/rollkit/celestia-da/actions/workflows/lint.yml)